blairun/FinancialDo/README.md

 ## Making Changes to Your App

 As long as you left the default Autodeploy option enabled when you first launched this app, you can now make code changes and see them automatically reflected in your live application.
-You can learn more about the App Platform and how to manage and update your application at https://www.digitalocean.com/docs/apps/.
+You can learn more about the App Platform and how to manage and update your application at https://www.digitalocean.com/docs/app-platform/.

+#### Sandbox vs real financial data

+By default, all user accounts use the Plaid sandbox environment.
+To connect to real financial data, you will need to open the User table in the database (via SQL or with a database manager like DBeaver) and change the user's "PlaidEnv" field from "sandbox" to "development".
+Each of the user's new Plaid connections will now use up 1 of your 100 Plaid developer Items.

 ---